prakul-dhiman/intellihire-ai-hiring-platform/README.md

 # 👨‍💻 Author

-Built with passion by a Computer Science student exploring **AI-powered developer tools and recruitment automation**.
+Built with passion by a Computer Science student Prakul Dhiman exploring **AI-powered developer tools and recruitment automation**.

 If you found this project interesting, feel free to ⭐ the repository!